Mary Kay Letourneau dies at 58

 Mary Kay Letourneau, who received national infamy after being convicted of raping her student and then later marrying him, has died at age 58, her attorney confirmed to KING 5 news.

-Letourneau died of stage 4 cancer, said her attorney David Gerke, who represented her on the case.
+Letourneau died of stage 4 cancer, said her attorney David Gehrke, who represented her on the case.

 In 1996, Letourneau, a sixth-grade teacher at Shorewood Elementary in Burien, was caught having sexual relations with Vili Fualaau, who was her student.
-Fualaau was 12-years-old at the time.
+Fualaau was 12-years-old at the time and Letourneau was 34.

+She pled guilty in 1997.
+While in jail, she gave birth to Fualaau's daughter.

 The couple had two children together, and Letourneau had children from a previous marriage.